 We are creating a space for open dialogue, theological exploration and collaboration among Catholic women in the worldwide Church.

-We seek to bring Catholic women’s voices into dialogue with others in the Catholic Church, with those in other churches and religious traditions, and with wider society, in order to participate in a deeper, richer understanding of the Catholic tradition and its relevance for our times
+We seek to bring the voices of Roman Catholic women into dialogue with others in the Catholic Church, with those in other churches and religious traditions, and with wider society, in order to participate in a deeper, richer understanding of the Catholic tradition and its relevance for our times

 We do not speak with one voice

 We believe in the creativity of struggle and acceptance that comes from learning to respect our differences.
 We regard these as vital aspects of the process of discovery and transformation that brings us together in our faith.